Biden vows to evacuate thousands of Afghans who helped US - News Break

 “Every Afghan ally, every man and woman serving for the United States government under whatever capacity, whatever their title, they are in peril,” he said.
 “Make no mistake.
 Time is running out.”

-AP Radio Washington correspondent Sagar Meghani, AP military writer Robert Burns and AP reporters Julie Watson and Darlene Superville contributed to this report.
+AP Radio Washington correspondent Sagar Meghani, AP military writer Robert Burns and AP reporters Julie Watson and Darlene Superville contributed reporting.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.